-Eucalyptus nitens breeding strategy is based on an open-pollinated population that uses forwards selection with a rolling front strategy.
-A proof-of-concept study indicated that utilization of genomic selection (GS) in the estimation of breeding values would be useful for a new breeding strategy

-(Klapste et al. 2016).
+The Eucalyptus nitens breeding strategy is based on an open-pollinated population that uses forwards selection with a rolling-front strategy.
+A proof-of-concept study indicated that utilization of genomic selection (GS) in the estimation of breeding values would be useful for a new breeding strategy (Klapste et al. 2016).
 The proof-of-concept study was carried out on the Keens Block progeny trial for growth, form and solid wood properties.
-The genotyping platform was a high-density single-nucleotide polymorphism (SNP) chip (EUChip) 60k developed for 12 different Eucalyptus species including E. nitens (Silva-Junior et al. 2015).
+The genotyping platform was a highdensity single-nucleotide polymorphism (SNP) chip (EUChip) 60k developed for 12 different Eucalyptus species including E. nitens (Silva-Junior et al. 2015).
 The improved efficiency in breeding is established through two pathways in genomic selection.
 First, a possibility to decrease the time from selection to deployment by skipping a progeny trial assessment phase and selecting at the seedling stage will enhance genetic improvement (Resende et al. 2012).
 Second, genomic estimated breeding values would improve breeding value accuracies and the genetic gain available for selection, this is primarily due to the fact that genetic gain predictions based on open-pollinated tree populations lack the genetic information coming from a male parent.
+Ultimately, the aim is to obtain sufficient data so that later-age wood properties may be predicted using the markers from the EUChip (or equivalent), which would in turn improve the rate of genetic improvement in wood properties, and providing there is continuing support for the breeding programme, a more rapid turnover in generations.